The LTI Difference

 factor correction circuit has only three bi-directional active devices that switch at the zero crossing

-Power companies charge higher rates to consumers based on their power factor.
-Most
+and efficiency up.
+Power companies charge higher rates to consumers based on their power

-equipment, including other brands of UPS, have typical input power factors of 0.8 or less resulting
+factor.
+Most equipment, including other brands of UPS, have typical input power factors of 0.8 or

 Input Total Harmonic Distortion (THD) Less Than 4%